SixArm/sixarm_sql_schema_examples/README.md

 <h2><a name="schema-conventions">Schema conventions</a></h2>

-Our examples aim to be consistent with industry standard schemas, such as the Schema.org project.
+Use industry standard schemas such as the Schema.org project.

-  * For example, a postal address has "region" field, not "state" nor "province".
+  * For example, a postal address has a field for "locality", not "city".

 Use scientific measurement units.